Email in Zendesk is broken. Zendesk isn't receiving emails or it isn't sending emails.

 Check your business rules

-Triggers and automations are the features that control email notifications in Zendesk Support.
+Triggers and automations control the emails sent to your customers from Zendesk.
 A trigger that is not set up correctly can lead to an email notification at the wrong time, or not sent at all.

 To troubleshoot your business rules, follow this guide: Customers are not receiving emails.